-Notes Improper storage of the purified RNA For short term storage RNA samples may be stored at -20°C for a few days.
+Notes Improper storage of For short term storage RNA samples may be stored at - - the purified RNA -20°C for a few days.
 It is recommended that samples be stored at -70°C for longer term storage Avoid repeated freeze/thaw-cycles by freezing aliquots of your RNA.
-NA does not perform n well in downstream applications Salt or Ethanol carryover Traces of salt and ethanol from the binding step can interfere with downstream applications.
-Therefore, Step 6 Of the Protocol (Wash) is important for the quality of your RNA sample To avoid remaining salts please make sure that the RNA bound to the column is washed 3 times with the provided Wash Solution and ensure that the dry spin is performed, in order to remove traces of ethanol prior to elution.
-Inhibitors Some individual plasma samples can contain inhibitors.
-Using spike-ins that control every step of the protocol inhibitors can be easily detected.
-Samples that contain inhibitors must be excluded from the analysis.
+2NA doos not porfor m well in downstream applications Salt or Ethanol Traces of salt and ethanol from the binding step can - carryover interfere with downstream applications.
+Therefore, Step 6 Carryover Of the Protocol (Wash) is important for the quality of your RNA sample To avoid remaining salts please make sure that the RNA bound to the column is washed 3 times with the provided Wash Solution and ensure that the dry spin is performed, in order to remove traces of ethanol prior ··· ······························ to elution.
+Inhibitors Inhibitors to elution.
+Inhibitors to elution.
+Some individual plasma samples can contain inhibitors.